young, 4 mm

 of fine white lines ascend the cerata.
 The cerata contain small,

-granular subapical masses and some have patches of brick-red pigment, irregular black patches and diffuse white medial
+granular subapical masses and some have patches of brick-red pigment, irregular black patches and/or diffuse white medial

 patches.
 The marginal serrations contain faintly